 Brachioplasty incisions are placed as discreetly as possible.
 The exact location of your incisions will depend on the amount of excess skin and tissue.
 People who only need a small amount of correction may only require an incision located in each armpit.
 More commonly, however, incisions are placed in the inner arm crease between the bicep and tricep muscles.
 People with a significant amount of excess tissue and skin may require an additional vertical incision along the inner arm.
 Once Dr. Harrington has made the appropriate incision for your needs, she will lift and tighten the tissue and skin of the upper arms.

-If fat removal is required to achieve your ideal results, Dr. Harrington may include liposuction to create a slimmer, fitter upper arm silhouette.
+If fat removal is required, Dr. Harrington may include liposuction of the upper arms.
 In this case, she will need to create a few additional small incisions to perform the liposuction procedure.

 Your Arm Lift Procedure